geoffeolson/SLAMpy/Junk/Validators/Rules Combined.md

-## Latex Rule1 Validator (Updated)
+## Latex Validator

-This validator rule ensures that LaTeX equations in a Markdown file use the correct delimiters for GitHub rendering **without introducing unwanted spaces**, and that inline math expressions are **surrounded by appropriate spacing** to separate them from regular text.
+This validator ensures that LaTeX equations in a Markdown file use for GitHub will properly rendor equations.

 ---

-### ✅ Rule 1: Correct LaTeX Delimiters and Spacing
+### Rule 1: Inline LaTeX Deliminators

-#### 🔍 Validation Logic

 1. **Detect Inline LaTeX:**
    - Identify LaTeX expressions intended to be inline (on a line with surrounding text).